Why Am I So Insecure? 20 Ways to Feel Secure From Within

 9. Progress yourself as a comparison

-Instead of comparing yourself to other people who are vastly different from yourself, choose to compare how you progress each day, transformation in appearance, transitions in who you are, reflections on your partnership.
+Instead of comparing yourself to other people who are vastly different from you, choose to compare how you progress each day, your transformation in appearance, your transitions in who you are, and your reflections on your partnership.

-You can ask your mate to have this discussion so you can see yourself in their eyes, perhaps once a week or once a month, to learn about yourself, your quirks, your uniqueness, what makes you, you and avoid looking at everyone else as your competition.
+You can ask your mate to have this discussion so you can see yourself in their eyes, perhaps once a week or once a month.
+This will help you learn about yourself, your quirks, your uniqueness, and what makes you you, and avoid looking at everyone else as your competition.

 10. Let go of personal offenses

-When the question of why am I so insecure comes into play, there can be numerous reasons, including rejection or past traumas.
+There can be numerous reasons for insecurity, including rejection or past traumas.
 Because of these things, people tend to believe that everything is about them, but it’s not.

-When a mate says or does something innocent, and you take it personally as an offense; usually that’s an overreaction based on one of these experiences that can lead to an argument often avoidable if you look at it rationally.
+When a mate says or does something innocent, and you take it personally as an offense, that’s usually an overreaction based on one of these experiences that can lead to an argument that is often avoidable if you look at it rationally.

 11. Send baggage return to sender